Phonics solutions from Action Factor

 Presenter: Dr. Myrna R. Gifford

-Workshop Overview: Phonemic awareness and phonological awareness are important components of children’s preparation for reading and writing.
-This workshop familiarizes early childhood educators with practices that help children develop sensitivities to the sounds and symbols of their language.
-Through play, singing, chanting, and moving, young children can be helped to build foundations for literacy and learning.
-These early literacy activities promote a fascination with language because they are aligned with children’s natural inclinations, abilities, and interests.
+Workshop overview: Phonemic awareness and phonological awareness are important components of students’ preparation for reading and writing.
+This workshop familiarizes early childhood educators with practices that help students develop sensitivities to the sounds and symbols of their language.
+Through play, singing, chanting, and moving, young students can be helped to build foundations for literacy and learning.
+These early literacy activities promote a fascination with language because they are aligned with students’ natural inclinations, abilities, and interests.
 Workshop participants will construct ready-to-use learning aids that can be expanded and modified to suit the individual needs of their preschoolers.

 Objectives of the presentation: Participants will become familiar with:

-• the nature and importance of phonemic/phonological awareness in children from birth to age 8.
+• the nature and importance of phonemic/phonological awareness in students from birth to age 8.

 • activities that promote discrimination of phonemes (language sounds).